nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-theme-customization.md

 ---
 ## Themes

-Nuxeo Web UI provides several themes to allow changing the look and feel of the UI.
-Currently they mostly provide colors schemes applied to UI elements and also a background image for some themes.
+Nuxeo Web UI provides several themes to change the look and feel of the UI.
+For the moment, they mostly provide color schemes applied to UI elements and a background image for some themes.

 The available themes are:
 - default